bengadbois/pewpew/README.md

 Timeout = "500ms"
 UserAgent = "notpewpew"
 ```
-Pewpew's config allows for cascading settings.
+Pewpew allows for cascading settings, to maximize flexibility and readability.
-Precedence (from high to low):
+Precedence (highest first):
-- Command line settings, such as `-n 40`
+- Individual target settings from config file, such as `Count: 40`.
-- Config file global settings, such as `GlobalCount: 30`
+- Command line settings (which are global), such as `-n 30`.
-- Config file individual target settings, such as `Count: 20`
+- Global settings from config file, such as `GlobalCount: 20`.
-- Default global settings, such as `GlobalCount: 10`
+- Default global settings, such as `GlobalCount: 10`.

 All command line options are treated as global settings, and URLs specified on the command line overwrite all Targets set config files.